Overview

 - Goal 3

-Communicate effectively with oncology patients and professional staff.- Student Learning Outcome
+Communicate effectively and professionally.- Student Learning Outcome

 - Students will use effective oral communication skills